Holiday rentals in Sardinia

 Sardinia is a great place to visit no matter the season.
 Horticultural enthusiasts head to the island between April and June to catch a glimpse of the colourful, fragrant blooms that line the cobbled streets and hilltops around the villas and cottages in sardinia.
 The sea temperature is warm enough for a swim during this time of year too.
 Summer is a great time to explore Sardinia’s spectacular beaches and cool off in the glistening waters of the Mediterranean and Tyrrhenian seas, depending on where you’re located.
 If you’re here in mid-August you’ll also be treated to impressive firework displays for the national Ferragosto festival.
 Although things aren’t quite as hot in early Autumn, it’s the perfect time to explore the cities and historic sites without overheating in the process.

-What are the top things to do in Sardinia?
+Top things to do in Sardinia

 These unique rock structures date back to the Bronze age and are thought to have been used as observation towers and sacred rituals.
 There are several of these architectural wonders scattered across the island, with the most visited ones located in Barumini.